• Home

 Perhaps you have heard from other travellers that the Philippines is not exactly a foodie’s paradise and, if you’re vegetarian or vegan, you might starve before you find proper food.

 It’s true.
 The Philippines’ eating habits are largely based on meat.
 But if you dig deeper below the surface, you’ll find an amazing variety of choices.
-I had the opportunity to uncover all the possible foods that could be eaten in Cebu City, on Mactan Island, in the Cebu province.

 Let’s start with the most obvious options that every tourist in Cebu can easily find and then move on to more challenging food items.